 Jump or step the feet back, bend the elbows keeping them tucked into your sides, lowering the body.
 Knees stay off the floor.

 Modify: If you are not strong enough for the full posture you have two options

 - In the same posture with the knees on the ground.

 5. Inhale – URDVAH MUKHA SVANASANA

-Point the toes away from the body, lift the chest, knees stay off the ground.
-Opening the shoulders and looking up to the sky
+Point the toes away from the body, lift the chest, and knees stay off the ground.
+Opening the shoulders and looking up to the sky or the third eye.

 6. Exhale – ADHO MUKHA SVANASANA

 Tuck the toes under, lift the hips up, bring the shoulders down and look to the navel, stay here for 5 deep breaths.